ThomasLdev/bilemo_api/README.md

 <h3>Install in command lines : </h3>

 - git clone git@github.com:ThomasLdev/bilemo_api.git
-- docker-compose up -d
+- (optionnal) docker-compose up -d
 - symfony serve -d
 - php bin/console doctrine:create:database
 - php bin/console doctrine/migrations/migrate
 - php bin/console doctrine:fixtures:load

-Note : Using the docker setup, the DATABASE_URL parameter is already set properly in .ENV for demo purposes <br />
-<strong>It would not be the case in production context</strong>
+Note : Using the docker setup, the DATABASE_URL parameter is already set properly in the .env for demo purposes.
+It would obviously not be the case in a production context

 <hr>